List of Minnesota Twins first-round draft picks

 Joe Mauer, the Twins' first-overall selection in the 2001 draft, won an MVP, two Gold Gloves, three Silver Sluggers, and three batting titles.

-The Minnesota Twins are a Major League Baseball (MLB) franchise based in Minneapolis, Minnesota.
-They play in the American League Central division.
+The Minnesota Twins are a Major League Baseball (MLB) franchise based in Minneapolis, Minnesota, playing in the American League Central division.
 Since the institution of MLB's Rule 4 Draft, the Twins have selected 70 players in the first round.
 Officially known as the "First-Year Player Draft", the Rule 4 Draft is MLB's primary mechanism for assigning players from high schools, colleges, and other amateur clubs to its franchises.
 The draft order is determined based on the previous season's standings, with the team possessing the worst record receiving the first pick.
 In addition, teams which lost free agents in the previous off-season may be awarded compensatory or supplementary picks.

 Of the 70 players picked in the first round by Minnesota, 30 have been pitchers, the most of any position; 22 of these were right-handed, while 8 were left-handed.
-Twelve outfielders were selected, while twelve shortstops, seven third basemen, four catchers, four first basemen and one player at second base were taken as well.
-Thirteen of the players came from high schools or universities in the state of California, and Florida follows with nine players.
-The Twins have drafted six players from Arizona, including five players from Arizona State University.
+Twelve outfielders were selected, while twelve shortstops, seven third basemen, four catchers, four first basemen and one second baseman were taken as well.
+Thirteen of the players came from high schools or universities in the state of California, nine came from schools in Florida, and six came from Arizona, including five players selected from Arizona State University.

-Two of the Twins' first-round picks have won championships with the franchise.
-Willie Banks (1987) and Chuck Knoblauch (1989) won a World Series title on the 1991 championship team.
+Two of the Twins' first-round picks have won championships with the franchise: Willie Banks (1987) and Chuck Knoblauch (1989) won a World Series title on the 1991 championship team.
 Knoblauch is also the only first-round draft pick of the Twins to win the MLB Rookie of the Year award, taking home the award in 1991.
-Catcher Joe Mauer (2001) is the only Twins first round draft pick to be elected to the Baseball Hall of Fame in 2024.
-In 2009 Joe won the American League Most Valuable Player award, the only first-round pick of the Twins to win the award.
-Mauer has also won three Silver Slugger Awards, two Rawlings Gold Glove Awards, and is the only catcher in MLB history to win three batting titles.
+Catcher Joe Mauer (2001) is the only Twins first round draft pick to be elected to the Baseball Hall of Fame, earning enshrinement in 2024.
+In 2009, Mauer won the American League Most Valuable Player award, the only first-round pick of the Twins to win the award.
+Mauer has also won three Silver Slugger Awards and two Rawlings Gold Glove Awards, and he is the only catcher in MLB history to win three batting titles.